top of page

 26. Start a Gratitude Diary

 Each day, write down three things you're grateful for.
-It's a simple practice that can shift your perspective and bring more joy into your everyday life.
+It's a simple practice that can shift your perspective.

-Run a warm bath, add Epsom salts and a few drops of lavender oil, and let the stress melt away.
-Make your own face masks or body scrubs.
+Run a warm bath, add Epsom salts and a few drops of lavender oil, and let your stress melt away.
+You could make your own face masks or body scrubs.
 Finish your shower with a cold blast of water to invigorate your system or make some Valerian tea to wind down before bed.

 Community & Connection